Get a demo of Culture Amp

 How does United Kingdom compare?

-People in United Kingdom were much more positive than average regarding Goal Alignment and Coaching.
+People in United Kingdom were much more positive than average regarding Coaching and Ethics.

-On the lower side, people in United Kingdom had much lower favorable scores than average in Decision Making, Work Pressure, and Progress And Growth.
+On the lower side, people in United Kingdom had much lower favorable scores than average in Decision Making, Work Pressure, and Performance Effectiveness.

-People working in United Kingdom are more engaged than Hungary.
-People working in United Kingdom are less engaged than Egypt, Serbia, South Africa, and Singapore.
+People working in United Kingdom are more engaged than Norway and Denmark.
+People working in United Kingdom are less engaged than Malaysia, Australia, Taiwan, and Thailand.

-The highest scoring question for United Kingdom had 88% of people agreeing that they are able to arrange time out from work when they need to (+1% compared to overall) while they were generally most positive about Contribution to Broader Purpose.
+The highest scoring question for United Kingdom had 89% of people agreeing that The work that they do at %[Company]% is important (-4% compared to overall) while they were generally most positive about Contribution to Broader Purpose.

-People in United Kingdom were generally least favourable about Decision Making, and were most negative towards 'I am satisfied with how decisions are made at %[Company]%' with 18% of people disagreeing (+5% above average).
+People in United Kingdom were generally least favourable about Decision Making, and were most negative towards 'I believe that my total compensation is fair, relative to similar roles at %[Company]%' with 28% of people disagreeing (+9% above average).

 Which questions matter the most?